-When someone asks what type of “shop” your organization is, can you answer confidently that it’s ITIL, DevOps, or SRE?
-Maybe some people can, but if you’re a large enterprise, the answer is likely a combination of several of these operating models, especially since SRE has become a key implementation of DevOps.
-ITIL can work effectively alongside DevOps and SRE principles, though at first glance they appear to be different species.
-The trick is to ensure that regardless of your organizations’ different operating models or toolchains, there is shared visibility, communication, and collaboration across teams.
-This will allow your disparate teams to stay aligned while using the best practices from ITIL, DevOps, and SRE.
+When someone asks what type of “shop” your organization is, can you answer that it’s ITIL, DevOps, or SRE?
+Some people can, but if you’re a large enterprise, the answer is likely a combination of these operating models.
+ITIL can work alongside DevOps and SRE principles, though they appear to be different.
+The trick is to ensure that regardless of your organizations’ different operating models or toolchains, you have shared visibility, communication, and collaboration across teams.
+This will allow you to stay aligned while using the best practices from each method.

-ITIL has been updated to the fourth version now, and the approach condensed to nine books.
-While these books reflect the modern technological era, they are still very centrally focused on ITIL’s original core ideals.
-These ideals include “automating processes, improving service management and integrating the IT department into the business.”
-ITIL is traditionally a very top-down, highly structured, and process-driven methodology, and it remains one of the most adopted IT frameworks today.
+ITIL is in its fourth version now, and the approach condensed to nine books.
+While these books reflect the modern technological era, they still focus on ITIL’s original core ideals.
+Ideals include “automating processes, improving service management and integrating the IT department into the business.”
+ITIL is a very top-down, structured, and process-driven method.
+It remains one of the most adopted IT frameworks today.

-ITSM, or Information Technology Service Management, is the process for how a company manages its IT services.
-This process is very customer oriented and typically contains 5 steps:
+ITSM is the process for how a company manages its IT services.
+This process is very customer oriented and contains 5 steps:

 ITIL is a framework for implementing ITSM practices.
-This framework is organization neutral and therefore can be applied to almost all businesses, even if the only customers that IT focuses on are internal ones.
-As they are so closely linked, it’s no surprise that ITIL and ITSM align on many issues.
+This framework is organization neutral.
+It's applicable to almost all businesses, even if the customers that IT focuses on are internal.
 According to itiltraining.com, “There’s a big emphasis on continual improvement.
 This involves consistently measuring and improving processes, IT services, and IT infrastructure.
 Doing so maximizes their efficiency, effectiveness, and cost effectiveness.”

-When you follow the ITIL process, your focus is on aligning IT with your organization’s business goals.
-This dovetails well with that DevOps philosophy of breaking down silos throughout the organization.
-Additionally, by breaking down these silos, you can eliminate bottlenecks in communication, allowing teams to ship features that customers want faster and abide by the CAMS model (culture, automation, measurement, sharing) more closely.
+With the ITIL process, your focus is on aligning IT with your organization’s business goals.
+This dovetails well with the DevOps philosophy of breaking down silos in the organization.
+By breaking down these silos, you can prevent bottlenecks in communication.
+This allows teams to ship features that customers want faster while abiding by the CAMS model (culture, automation, measurement, sharing) more closely.
 But how does this actually look when applied to an organization?

-Your organization will probably rely on ITIL and DevOps for different situations, to come up with the most efficient solution for different scenarios.
-For example, it may make sense to leverage DevOps best practices between development and operations teams, which need to be aligned on workflows, code pushes, automation, and monitoring.
-However, when communicating between different parts of the organization that may be running at different speeds, say sales and IT, ITIL practices might come in handy.
-This graph gives just a few examples of how the two methodologies might be applied in differing situations.
+Your organization will rely on ITIL and DevOps for different situations.
+For example, it may make sense to leverage DevOps best practices between development and operations teams.
+These teams need to align on workflows, code pushes, automation, and monitoring.
+But, when communicating between different parts of the organization, ITIL practices might come in handy This graph gives a few examples of how the two methodologies are applicable in differing situations.

 The result of employing a mixture of ITIL and DevOps best practices is better alignment on organization-wide goals.
 When IT and the rest of an organization function as totally independent entities, one side will likely always feel overworked and under-supported.
 In “The Phoenix Project,” a novel looking at a fictional organization’s struggles with IT integration, this becomes a central conflict.

-his conflict was resolved when IT aligned and communicated with the rest of the organization, and other department heads provided high-level buy-in for IT initiatives.
+At the end of the book, IT aligned and communicated with the rest of the organization.
 By breaking down silos and working together, many of these issues were resolved.

 Sometimes, the timing of IT initiatives and business initiatives seem asynchronous.
-However, by utilizing ITIL and DevOps best practices, organizations can create a cohesive timeline.
-This graph shows how these processes can work simultaneously to satisfy the whole organization.
+But, by using ITIL and DevOps best practices, organizations can create a cohesive timeline.
+Below is a graph that shows how these processes can help the whole organization.

-Besides the process improvements, creating alignment between DevOps and ITIL frameworks in your organization also leads to another significant benefit: a shift in mindset.
-DevOps brings new innovations to the ITIL framework by encouraging shared ownership and continuous improvement.
+Alignment between DevOps and ITIL frameworks also leads to another benefit: a shift in mindset.
+DevOps brings innovations to the ITIL framework by encouraging shared ownership and continuous improvement.

-When organizational silos are minimized, the goals of the organization become the goals of individuals.
-Everyone owns the success and failure of the business, because they’re all members of the same team, oriented around the same outcomes.
+Without silos, the goals of the organization become the goals of individuals.
+Everyone owns the success and failure of the business.
+They’re all members of the same team, oriented around the same outcomes.
 Departments are no longer pitted against one another.
-Continuous improvement becomes a part of the company culture, and failure is celebrated and recognized as a learning opportunity.
+Continuous improvement becomes a part of the company culture.
+Teams celebrate failure and recognize it as a learning opportunity.

-SRE can help with this, and its core principles help facilitate far more flexible and rapid change management.
-On-call practices empower teams to be more accountable around the clock for code in production.
+SRE can help with this.
+Its core principles help codify far more flexible and rapid change management.
+On-call practices empower teams to be more accountable for code in production.
 Rollbacks can be automated as part of rapid fixes.
-Incident postmortems facilitate critical learning insights such as SLOs help teams to align on what matters and cut through the exploding complexities of modern service management.
-Additionally, error budgets create a guideline for development teams on when it’s safe to ship a new feature.
-If there is ample room in the error budget, the change is approved, but if the error budget is depleted or nearing depletion, the change is postponed until the next window.
+Incident retrospectives facilitate critical learning insights.
+SLOs help teams to align on what matters.
+Error budgets create a guideline for development teams on when it’s safe to ship a new feature.

 This added flexibility is also inspired by the SRE leadership mindset.
 Instead of the command-and-control philosophy, SRE recognizes the need for flexibility in a constantly changing environment and focuses on context over control.
 This means that if a business-critical feature must be shipped, it will be shipped.

-While some organizations operate in context of only one of these methodologies, many find that a mixture of the three is the most efficient way to align business and IT goals to create secure, reliable services.
-Below is a graph of the strengths of each methodology.
-While they may be based on the same principles and are trying to achieve the same result, the methodologies are in fact different, and very complementary.
+While some organizations operate with only one of these methodologies, many find that a mixture of the three is best.
+Below is a graph of the strengths of each method.
+You'll see the methodologies are in fact different, and very complementary.